Our Program

 The Program

-Triumph Youth Services now offers a 45-day O&A program for families needing immediate support and stabilization for their son.
-This initial period of stabilization is intended to offer 24-hour safety, support and supervision while evaluating the true needs of your son from a therapeutic, behavioral and educational viewpoint.
-After the full assessment, families will have the option of continuing with our Residential Treatment program or consider other potential recommended programs.
-Triumph clinical and administrative staff have researched many different programs throughout the nation and can help to match your son if he is not a good fit for our Residential Treatment program.
+Triumph Youth Services offers a 45-day Observation & Assessment (O&A) program for families needing immediate support and stabilization for their son.
+This initial period of stabilization is intended to offer 24-hour safety, support and supervision while evaluating the needs of your son from a therapeutic, behavioral and educational viewpoint.

 Active Environment